Your Flame-Resistant Tent Could Give You Cancer

-Many tent makers have purged the worst known offenders, but there are hundreds, if not thousands, of individual formulations of flame retardants, Heath says, and the list of options grows faster than research on their health effects can keep pace.
+Many tent makers have purged the worst known offenders, but there are hundreds, if not thousands, of individual formulations of flame retardants, Heath said, and the list of options grows faster than research on their health effects can keep pace.
 In the past few years, the National Toxicology Program published studies on a newer type of flame retardant that was also found to be toxic, and Stapleton’s most recent research argues that new options are no better than their predecessors.

 In March 2018, REI banned a long list of flame retardants from products sold in their stores.
 But keeping up with the latest research is an ongoing process.
-“The toxicology side is always playing catch-up to the chemical industry,” says Matthew Thurston, director of sustainability in the Division of Brand Stewardship and Impact for REI.
+“The toxicology side is always playing catch-up to the chemical industry,” said Matthew Thurston, director of sustainability in the Division of Brand Stewardship and Impact for REI.

 Fortunately, REI recruited a heavy hitter.
 Before Heath graduated, the retailer hired her; she’s now manager of REI’s Sustainable Materials and Innovation Program.

-“Honestly, [the data so far shows that] there’s no flame retardant that is truly benign,” Heath says.
+“Honestly, [the data so far shows that] there’s no flame retardant that is truly benign,” Heath said.
 “It’s usually a trade-off.
 If it doesn’t have carcinogens, it’s toxic to aquatic life.
 We tried to figure out how to choose the most benign options available, but it’s slim pickings.
 And a lot of the ones that rise to the top in a lot of the assessments of safer alternatives are doing so because there’s gaps in the data.”